sjmcpherson/Front-End-Developer-Learnings/README.md

  - &lt;figure&gt; used to markup illustrations, graphs and images used with &lt;figurecaption&gt;
  - &lt;video autoplay controls&gt;&lt;/video&gt;
  - Progressive vs Baseline JPEGs -  A Progressive jpeg is a series of scans of increasing quality, a Baseline jpeg is a single full resolution scan, Progressive JPEGs load faster on IE9, Chrome & Firefox but use more CPU. http://calendar.perfplanet.com/2012/progressive-jpegs-a-new-best-practice/
+ - WebP is a new image format developed by Google, superior to PNG and JPG.
+It produces 24-35% lossy & lossless images, browser support is limited, but can be added with a JavaScript shim.

 <h2>CSS Coding & Performance Tips</h2>